 This is about a scuba diver descent acronym to remember the descent procedure

 Acronyms work for many people.
-This includes scuba divers, especially when they’re learning to scuba dive.
-This scuba pre descent acronym is for beginner scuba divers that need an aid memoir until descending becomes second nature.
+This includes scuba divers and especially when they’re learning to scuba dive.
+This scuba pre-descent acronym is for beginner scuba divers who need an aid memoir until their dive descent becomes second nature.

 Scuba diving descent acronym

 The scuba diving descent acronym I like to teach is SORTED.